Configure Avast Free Antivirus, page 2

-For Windows Vista and 7 users, avast!
-Free Antivirus 2014 adds a Desktop Gadget with status report and buttons for opening avast! main window, updating databases and following avast!
-Twitter, Facebook and blogging accounts.
+For Windows Vista and 7 users, Avast Free Antivirus 2015 adds a Desktop Gadget with status report and buttons for opening Avast main window, updating databases and following Avast Twitter, Facebook and blogging accounts.
 Windows XP and 8/8.1 have no support for Desktop Gadgets.

 In Windows Vista, the Gadget is always fixed to one size, Windows 7 users can rotate it vertically and horizontally.

-The button on the left opens avast! user interface, or main window with current status.
-The second button from the left allows manual updating of avast! engine and virus definitions.
-Do not get this wrong - avast!
-Free Antivirus 2014 updates both its engine and virus definitions automatically every four hours, this button is just for those who like to check for updates more frequently or need to make sure the virus definitions are up-to-date before performing a manual scan.
+The button on the left opens Avast user interface, or main window with current status.
+The second button from the left allows manual updating of Avast engine and virus definitions.
+Do not get this wrong - Avast Free Antivirus 2015 updates both its engine and virus definitions automatically every four hours, this button is just for those who like to check for updates more frequently or need to make sure the virus definitions are up-to-date before performing a manual scan.

-If virus definitions are out-of-date, a yellow exclamation mark is displayed on avast!
-Free Antivirus icon in Taskbar Notification area (aka System Tray).
+If virus definitions are out-of-date or some shields are note active, a yellow exclamation mark is displayed on Avast Free Antivirus icon in Taskbar Notification area (aka System Tray).
 You should then right-click the icon, expand Update and click Engine and virus definitions.

-On some slower machines avast! services start slowly and a yellow exclamation mark is displayed on avast!
-Free Antivirus Notification area icon.
-This might mean that one of the avast!'s Real-Time Shields is not running yet.
-The status then reads "avast!
-Antivirus: Attention, your system is not fully protected".
-Also, the avast!
-Desktop Gadget in Windows Vista or Windows 7 will change its status to yellow exclamation mark.
+On some slower machines Avast services start slowly and a yellow exclamation mark is displayed on Avast Free Antivirus Notification area icon.
+This might mean that one of the Avast's Real-Time Shields is not running yet.
+The status then reads "Avast Free Antivirus: Attention".
+Also, the Avast Desktop Gadget in Windows Vista or Windows 7 will change its status to yellow exclamation mark.

-Wait for a minute or two and the status will usually change to "Everything is good" automatically.
+Wait for a minute or two and the status will usually change to "You are protected" automatically.

-If avast!
-Free Antivirus 2014 Real-Time Shields are completely turned off, its service is not running, or it is unable to remove a threat automatically, a red X mark will be displayed in the lower left corner of Notification area icon and system status reads "You are unprotected!".
+If Avast Free Antivirus 2015 Real-Time Shields are completely turned off, its service is not running, or it is unable to remove a threat automatically, a red X mark will be displayed in the lower left corner of Notification area icon and system status reads "You are unprotected!".
 The Desktop Gadget in Windows Vista and 7 will also change its status to red X mark.